playerloop/playerloop-unity/README.md

 Then, in your Unity project, click on the main menu on top: `Window` and then `Package Manager`.
 ![Open package manager](./Documentation~/packageman1.png)

-Now click the + icon, and click on add git url.
+Now click the + icon, and click on `Add package from git URL`

 ![Install git package screenshot](./Documentation~/packagemanagerscreen.PNG)